(Redirected from Jose Hernandez)

 Post Playing Career

 Hernandez was a coach for the GCL Orioles in 2010, the Delmarva Shorebirds in 2011, the Frederick Keys in 2012, and Norfolk Tides in 2013-2018.
 In 2019 he joined the major league Orioles as a coach, without any specific responsibilities appended to the title.
-In 2020, he was named the Orioles' assistant hitting coach.
+In 2020, he was named the Orioles' assistant hitting coach, then in 2022 moved to the general position of "Major League Coach".

 - NL All-Star (2002)